-- i.
-Failure of a required or elective experience in the fourth year review by GPC for remediation, repeat of year or dismissal. - ii.
+- Failure of a required or elective experience in the fourth year review by the GPC for remediation, repeat of the year or dismissal. - ii.
 Failure of more than one block in year 4 review for remediation, repeat of the year or dismissal. - iii.
-Failure of Step 2 CK or CS on first attempt no review required by GPC but student must log a pass of CK and CS by May 1 in order to graduate in May. - iv.
-Failure of Step 2 CK or CS on the second attempt discussion by GPC of remediation and delay of graduation. - v.
+Failure of Step 2 CK or CS on the first attempt no review required by the GPC, but the student must log a pass of CK and CS by May 1 in order to graduate in May. - iv.
+Failure of Step 2 CK or CS on the second attempt assessment by the GPC for possible remediation and delay of graduation. - v.
 Failure of Step 2 CK or CS on the third attempt Dismissal.